 Deaths of American Citizen Travelers

 If the decedent American citizen is traveling alone, the Embassy will gather all information on the circumstances of the death and ensure that the personal effects are safeguarded until the next-of-kin can be reached.
 If a relative or friend is traveling with the decedent American, the Embassy will inquire whether the next-of-kin will authorize this person to act on their behalf.
 If the Embassy is unable to identify the next-of-kin or other appropriate legal representative, we will take charge of the personal effects of the decedent.

 Disposition of Remains

 In Romania, if a foreigner dies unexpectedly the state will require that an autopsy be performed to ascertain the cause of death.
 The autopsy is mandatory in all the cases of unexpected deaths, where the cause of death is unknown, or suspected violent deaths.
 After the autopsy, the decedent is moved to the local morgue for advance preparation by a local funeral director.
 At this stage, the next-of-kin may choose either to bring the decedent’s full remains back to the United States, to have the decedent cremated and the ashes returned to the United States, or to arrange for local burial/cremation.
 The Embassy can provide information to the family or U.S.-based funeral directors about Romanian funeral directors who can appropriately prepare the decedent for return to the United States.
 Please note that funeral homes in Romania expect advance payment.
 Family members may request that the funeral home provide a written estimate of expenses before transferring the payment.
 The fastest and least expensive way to pay funeral fees is usually to wire the funds directly to the Romanian funeral home via Western Union or to complete an international bank transfer.
+Contact information for local funeral homes is available on our Disposition of Remains page.
 The following paragraphs explain the disposition options available in Romania.

 Burial in Romania